Start Here / About the Survival Fitness Plan

 What You Carry

-If you habitually carry a bag and are not willing to leave it behind when threatened then you should train with it on.
+If you always carry a bag and are not willing to leave it behind when threatened then you should train with it on.
 The tighter fitting the bag is to your body the less it will move around when training.

 What You Wear

 If what you wear in training is not the same thing you wear most of the time then you will not know if you can perform the actions in everyday life.
 For example, how often do you go out with your climbing shoes on and chalk in your back pocket?
-If the answer is always then feel free to use climbing shoes and chalk when training in the Survival Fitness Plan.
+If the answer is “always” then feel free to use climbing shoes and chalk when training.

 So I should train in my suit and tie or skirt and high heels?
 Yes and no.

-Training in clothing that is impracticable for physical exercise will only hinder your progress, but you should do it at least once in a while so you know the differences when performing actions in that type of clothing.
+Training in clothing that is impracticable will only hinder your progress but do it once in a while.
+This way you will know the differences when performing actions in that type of clothing.

 You may also want to consider changing what you do wear day to day to ensure functionality in movement.
-Loose fitting clothing and sensible shoes can be adapted to almost any situation.
-Before you put something on ask yourself “if I really need to, would I be able to sprint and climb a wall in this?”
+You can adapt loose-fitting clothing and sensible shoes to almost any situation.
+Before you put something on, ask yourself “if I need to, would I be able to sprint and climb a wall in this?”